ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 11 *Jungle Showers:* It's raining those big, fat jungle

 raindrops, making the ball slippery and difficcult to hold.
-Apply a -1 modifierr every time a player makes an Agility test to pick up or catch the ball, or whenever a player attempts to interfere with a pass.
+Apply a -1 modifier every time a player makes an Agility test to pick up or catch the ball, or whenever a player attempts to interfere with a pass.